oracle-livelabs/oci/security-experience/ocw-first-experience-start/ocw-first-experience-start.md

     ```
     cd cis_reports
     ```
     to run the script and store the generated report in a bucket, specify in the command your bucket for CIS compliance reports.
-In this case, the bucket's name is cis\_report\_XXX, where XXX is your student's number:
+In this case, the bucket's name is ocw23-cis-bucket-XXX, where XXX is your student number.
+For example, if your student number is 001, you need to run following command:

     ```
-    python3 cis_reports.py -dt --output-to-bucket cis_report_XXX
+    python3 cis_reports.py -dt --output-to-bucket ocw23-cis-bucket-001
     ```